Providence, Rhode Island: Sports

-The city's defunct baseball team, the Providence Grays, competed in the National League from 1879 through 1885.
+The city's defunct baseball team, the Providence Grays, competed in the National League from 1878 through 1885.
 The team defeated the New York Metropolitans in baseball's first successful "world championship series" in 1884.
 In 1914, after the Boston Red Sox purchased Babe Ruth from the then-minor league Baltimore Orioles, the team prepared Ruth for the major leagues by sending him to finish the season playing for a minor league team in Providence that was also known as the Grays.
 Most baseball fans—along with the local media—tend to follow the Boston Red Sox.

 Major colleges and universities fielding NCAA Division I athletic teams are Brown University and Providence College.
 The latter is a member of the Big East Conference.
+Until 2020, Providence was home to the headquarters of the American Athletic Conference (The American).

 Providence has also hosted the alternative sports event Gravity Games from 1999 to 2001, and was also the first host of ESPN's X Games, known in its first edition as the Extreme Games, in 1995.
 Providence has its own roller derby league.
 Formed in 2004, it currently has four teams: the Providence Mob Squad, the Sakonnet River Roller Rats, the Old Money Honeys, and the Rhode Island Riveters.
-Until 2020, Providence was home to the headquarters of the American Athletic Conference (The American).

 Providence is also home to the Providence Hurling Club.
 The Providence Hurling Club was founded in 2015 and competes in the Junior C division of the Boston GAA.
 Despite being the newest hurling team within the Boston GAA, the Providence Hurling Club has captured two Junior C titles- with the first in 2021 with a win over Hartford and the second in 2023 with a win over Worcester.
 Home games are held at Pleasant View Elementary School in Providence and playoff matches are held at the Irish Cultural Center in Canton, MA.